kodykoester/flightComputer/README.md

  <img width=300px height=200px src="" alt="Project logo"></a>
 </p>

-<h3 align="center">Project Mercury</h3>
+<h3 align="center">Meet, Glenn</h3>

 <div align="center">
-## 🧐 About <a name = "about"></a>
+<a name = "about"></a>
-This project is a showcase of expertise in various areas related to flight computer design, debugging, and integration.
-This project demonstrates not only the development of a flight computer but also expertise in systems engineering, power systems, BLE and Wi-Fi communication, structure design and analysis, trajectory analysis, memory and power constraints, and system configuration management.
+A showcase of flight computer design, debugging, and integration.
+This project also highlights experience in systems engineering, BLE and WiFi communication, structure design and analysis, trajectory analysis, memory and power constraints, and system configuration management.
+The primary focus is on designing and developing real-time embedded software for a flight computer and ground station communication, along with debugging and testing the system.
 </div>

 ---